-In 2020, Boehringer Ingelheim identified risk areas in Boehringer Ingelheim's owned part of the supply chain (own business area) and the external parts of the supply chain as part of an initial analysis.
+In 2020, Boehringer Ingelheim identified risk areas in Boehringer Ingelheim's own supply chain (own business area) and the external supply chain as part of an initial analysis.
 In 2022, Boehringer Ingelheim conducted a more in-depth risk analysis including supply chain mapping to identify human rights and environmental risks.
 Building on this, Boehringer Ingelheim carried out a human rights risk analysis in 2023.
 As a result, Boehringer Ingelheim identified priority topic areas based on their potential severity and Boehringer Ingelheim's ability to influence them.